cathieyun/cathieyun.github.io/_pages/about.md

   - /about.html
 ---

 I'm interested in bridging the gap between research and applied cryptography.
 In practice, that means designing, reviewing, and implementing privacy-preserving cryptographic protocols.
-These include zero-knowledge proofs (Bulletproofs), Private Information Retrieval (PIR) schemes, VOPRF based anonymous token protocols (Trust Tokens, used in Chrome), and Google/Apple's Exposure Notifications API.
+These include Zero-Knowledge Proofs (Bulletproofs), Private Information Retrieval (PIR), and Anonymous Tokens (Trust Tokens and Blind Signatures).
+I'm currently at Google, working on making Fully Homomorphic Encryption (FHE) practical.